mattclarke/advent_of_code_15/README.md

 * Recursion to try all the possible combinations - is there a better way?
 Takes ~3 seconds.
 ### Part 2
 * Added an extra optional clause to check calories.

+## Day 16
+### Part 1
+* Loop through the rules and remove any Sue that fails.
+That leaves us with one Sue.
+### Part 2
+* Use a customer comparator to take into account new rules - try to avoid stupid typos which result in the wrong result ;)